Characterization of VUV4 SiPM for Liquid Argon Detector: Results

-The event rate of dark noises is called dark counting rate (DCR), which is caused by thermally generated electrons that trigger an avalanche in active volume.
+The dark current counting rate is due to thermally generated electrons that trigger an avalanche in the active volume.
 DCR can be measured with a counting system with a threshold of 0.5~P.E. level.
 The change of DCR with threshold is shown in Fig.~\ref{fig.DCR_1} and the event rates at 0.5~P.E., 1.5~P.E., and 2.5~P.E. are indicated in the plot by the vertical dotted lines.

 As discussed in Ref.~\cite{sensl,NIMA620,DSsipm}, DCR depends on both temperature and V$_{over}$.
 The study of those dependences, shown in Fig.~\ref{fig.DCR_2}, indicate that the DCR of the tested SiPM is $\sim$0.003~Hz/mm$^2$ at 87~K with an over voltage of 4~V.